Student Leadership Award

 The ASHP Student Leadership Award Program recognizes students with an interest in pharmacy practice in health-systems who have demonstrated leadership ability.
 This program recognizes and celebrates the contributions of students who represent the very best attributes and accomplishments of ASHP student members.
 ASHP offers up to twelve awards annually.
 Pharmacy students in the second through fourth professional years are eligible to apply.
 The award consists of:

-- A $2000 cash award provided by the ASHP Research and Education Foundation through the Walter Jones Memorial Pharmacy Student Financial Aid Fund.
+- A $2000 cash award provided by the ASHP Research and Education Foundation.

 To apply for the Student Leadership Award, please follow the appropriate application link below:

-To be considered for the SLA, using the appropriate applicant link, you will be expected to submit the following:
+To be considered for the SLA, you will be expected to submit the following:

 - A completed Professional Activities questionnaire.

-- An essay of no more than 750 words conveying your thoughts on how, as a student leader, you would increase awareness and understanding of the Pharmacy Practice Model Initiative among student colleagues.
+- An essay of no more than 750 words conveying your thoughts on how, as a student leader, you would increase awareness and understanding of the Practice Advancement Initiative (formerly the Pharmacy Practice Model Initiative)among student colleagues.

 - Three letters of recommendations: one from a faculty member, one from a pharmacist practitioner, and one from a student peer.